 Promote your app through traditional marketing

-Associating your app with your identity is not limited only to online collateral.
-You can promote your app in almost any marketing material you put out, from traditional print advertisements, to catalogs, brochures, and even your email signature.
+Associating your app with your identity is not limited to just online collateral.
+You can promote your app in almost any marketing material you put out.
+This can be anything from traditional print advertisements, to catalogs and brochures, or even your email signature.

 While it is true that social media can bring in great results, the amount of variables that influence this mean that not all businesses will reap the same benefits.
-Remembering that the average half-life of a tweet is only 24 minutes (versus 90 minutes for a Facebook post), and that Facebook posts that aren’t boosted only reach between one and two percent of your audience, it is important not to rely exclusively on social media to boost the visibility of your app.
+Did you know that the average half-life of a tweet is only 24 minutes?
+This is a vast difference in time when you compare it to the 90 minute half-life of a Facebook post.
+And Facebook isn’t without its obstacles.
+Facebook posts that aren’t boosted only reach between one and two percent of your audience.
+This is why it is important not to rely exclusively on social media to boost the visibility of your app.

 Image Source: Wisemetrics

-Any marketing you employ in promoting your app should not be limited to immediately following the launch.
+Any marketing you employ in promoting your app should not be limited to the time immediately following the launch of your app.
 Write about it periodically on your blog, ensure that the app store badges are prominently displayed on your website, and mention it every few weeks on your social media accounts.
+One of the best ways to encourage regular promotion is consistently adding new content or features to your app.
+If you do that on a regular basis, you have an easy reason to promote your app as you’ll constantly have new content to promote.

 Plan for Maintenance